kiteco/kite-connect-js/README.md

 #### .waitForKite(attempts, interval)

 A function that performs a given number of `attempts` to reach Kite.
 Each attempt is realized after the specified `interval` in milliseconds.
-As [isKiteReachable](#-iskitereachable), the function returns a promise that will resolve when kite have successfully responded to a request, otherwise the promise will be rejected if no responses have been received after all `attempts` have been made.
+As [`isKiteReachable`](#iskitereachable), the function returns a promise that will resolve when kite have successfully responded to a request, otherwise the promise will be rejected if no responses have been received after all `attempts` have been made.

 ```js
 // Makes up to 10 attempts every 1.5s